American TESOL Logo

 These websites have you copy and paste your students’ text and some allow uploading documents.
 Most require no registration, signups, or downloads and are free.

-• PaperRater is free checker for plagiarism that generates a report.
-They also will do a grammar and spelling check.
+• PaperRater is a free checker for plagiarism that generates a report.
+They also do a grammar and spelling check.

 • QueText is a free plagiarism checker, which supports multiple languages and doesn’t require registration.

-• Small SEO Tools and Duplichecker provides unlimited checks with no registration for up to 1000 words.
+• Small SEO Tools and Duplichecker provide unlimited checks with no registration for up to 1000 words.

-• PBWorks does require signup but it is free and a great web tool for teachers and students to create collaborative wiki sites (similar to websites).
-Each page and essays can easily be checked for plagiarism with their partner Dustball.
+• PBWorks does require signup but is free and a great web tool for teachers and students to create collaborative wiki sites (similar to websites).
+Each page and essay can easily be checked for plagiarism with their partner Dustball.

 Learn about Plagiarism